-I used wood glue and every clamp I could scrounge up and put the two boards together so I had a 1/2″ square channel in the center of them.
+Glue the two boards together so the notches are in the center creating a channel through the entire board.
+Use wood glue and clamps to hold them together until dry.
 I further secured it with some finishing nails then let it dry overnight (cause I had somewhere to be for PTA business, it was a good stopping time anyway!).

-To hold the sign, I cut an 18″ section of the 1×1 and used one little pocket hole to secure it to the post just below the trim on the top.
-I also added a 5″ piece of 1×1 cut at 45 degree angles under this to give this sign holder more support.
+To hold the sign, cut an 18″ section of the 1×1 and used one pocket hole to secure it to the post just below the trim on the top.
+Cut a 5″ piece of 1×1 cut at 45 degree angles on both ends to secure under this to give this sign holder more support.
 I secured this with some finishing nails and I don’t have a pictures of this because it was too blurry, oops!